Field-Day-2022/desktop-data-manager/QualityPolicy.md

 }
 ```
 Prettier will be installed in the repository locally to ensure that all developers are using the same version.

+Formatting will also change as needed as the needs of the project evolve over time.

 ## Acknowledgement